jjcarrier/vicon/README.md

 > [!NOTE]
 > This should work both for a Linux PC and Raspberry Pi (running bookworm).
-> Also note at this time, the application in `--interactive` mode will likely
+> If the application is consuming too many resources, consider setting the
-> result in high CPU load on the RPi.
-Options for reducing the load will be
+> polling interval in `--interactive` to a higher setting.
+This should
-> addressed in a future update.
+> reduce the burden on the CPU but at the cost of responsiveness.

 ## Initial Setup